ClubBoss/Poker_Analyzer/RESEARCH_BATCH_TEMPLATE.md

   7) Contrast line: one sentence "how this differs from the adjacent module" (Core modules only)
 - Demos.jsonl: 2-3 items, each step <= 1 line
 - Drills.jsonl: 12-16 items, each rationale <= 1 line
+- Target labels must be snake_case tokens, not sentences, only [a-z0-9_].

 MODULE SPECIFICS
 - Module ID: {{MODULE_ID}}